lukas-reineke/lsp-format.nvim/README.md

 `exclude` is a special format option that lists LSP servers that should not format the buffer.

+Alternatively, you can also just not call `on_attach` for the clients you don't want to use for formatting.

 #### `order` format option

 `order` is a special format option that determines the order formatting is requested from the LSP server.